Skip to main content

 Average length of a fan's subscription.

-*total subscription durations is found by subscription end time - subscription start time for each subscription.
-Then, the durations are added together.
+*total subscription duration is found by subscription end time - subscription start time for each subscription.
+Then, the duration are added together.

 ***“Active” is a measurement from OnlyFans.
 An “active fan” refers to a subscriber who is currently engaged with a creator’s content.
 This could mean they’re regularly viewing posts, interacting with messages, liking content or participating in other activities on the platform (Source: Deepseek).